cs1302uga/cs1302-tutorials/web/http.rst

 providing a public constructor, the authors of |HttpRequest| decided to use the |builder_pattern| -- |HttpRequest| objects are constructing by *building* them using an |HttpRequest_Builder|_ object returned from ``HttpRequest.newBuilder()``.
+The authors' use of the |builder_pattern|_ prevents the construction of incomplete request objects.
+Most of the methods provided by |HttpRequest_Builder|
+merely update the request information stored in the builder object, then just return a reference to builder object itself so that you can update it further via additional method calls.
+Once all the request information is specified, the ``build()`` method is called to construct the actual |HttpRequest|
+object.

 Here is an example that builds an |HttpRequest| for an image: